memfault/interrupt/_drafts/cortex-m-watchpoints.md

 ###### Inspecting watchpoints configured with GDB

-Let's configure the watchpoints from [above](#dwt-cortex-m-examples) and take trace things!
+Let's configure the watchpoints from [above](#dwt-cortex-m-examples) and examine the watchpoint configuration:

 ```
 (gdb) watch *(uint8_t *)0x20000001